Welcome to the Tastes of India Podcast.

 - In a bowl, add gram flour, pinch of red chilli powder and turmeric powder.
 Add salt to taste.

-- Mix everything well until smooth and there are no lumps.
+- Add water as needed and mix everything well until smooth and there are no lumps.

 - Ensure that the batter is not too thick, nor too liquid.